Rock · Singer-Songwriter

 "Courtesy of the stork, a special welcome to my niece Olivia Hope — who already has her dancing shoes on."

-— Baby Blue Suit, dedication
+— album dedication

 A small detail tucked into the original liner notes captures the whole spirit of the catalog: a hand holding a napkin folded into the shape of a Goat's Head — which, turned around, looked like a Walleye or a Trout.
 The kind of inside joke you only get from a record made by friends.